Faster ECB money-printing excites investors

 Greece's labour minister said Athens would soon strike a deal with its foreign backers to unlock further loans to the cash-starved country.

-Greece's new leftist government has been in talks with its European and International Monetary Fund lenders over the past four months about the release of around 7.2 billion euros (5 billion pounds) in loans.
+Greece's new leftist government has been in talks with its European and International Monetary Fund lenders over the past four months about the release of around 7.2 billion euros ($8.1 billion) in loans.

 Asked on Greek TV when Athens would reach the cash-for-reform deal, Labour Minister Panos Skourletis said: "De facto, in the coming days."